-- Provisions are a subset of liabilities, being a liability of uncertain timing or amount, e.g. legal claim. - Provisions will be classified as current or non-current based on the liability at the balance sheet date for the following periods not later than one year and later than one year.
+- Provisions are a subset of liabilities, as they are a liability of uncertain timing or amount, e.g. a legal claim. - Provisions will be classified as current or non-current based on the liability at the balance sheet date for subsequent periods not later than one year and later than one year.